How To Use And Configure WordPress Widgets – Part 3

 (Recent Posts WordPress widget settings)

-The most recent number of posts you have specified will display on your sidebar navigation menu …
+The most recent number of posts you have specified will be listed on the sidebar …

 To learn how to create and edit a WordPress Post, see this tutorial: How To Create A Post In WordPress